twbs/bootstrap/site/content/docs/5.0/components/buttons.md

         <code>getOrCreateInstance</code>
       </td>
       <td>
-        Static method which returns an button instance associated to a DOM element or create a new one in case it wasn't initialised.
+        Static method which returns a button instance associated to a DOM element or creates a new one in case it wasn't initialised.
         You can use it like this: <code>bootstrap.Button.getOrCreateInstance(element)</code>
       </td>
     </tr>